 The Sennheiser HD 650 is an upgraded version of the Sennheiser HD 600.
 It is lightweight with a comfortable velour pad.
-Compared to the Sennheiser HD 600, this has a lower total harmonic distortion of <0.05%.
-It has a detachable OFC copper cable.
-It has a tight, +/- 1dB production tolerance, and components are carefully handpicked.
+Compared to the Sennheiser HD 600, this has a lower total harmonic distortion of <0.05%. it has a detachable ofc copper cable. tight, +/- 1db production tolerance, and components are carefully handpicked.0.05%.>

 Both headphones are highly comfortable, but the band might feel a bit tight for those with larger head circumference.
 The headband will eventually loosen with usage, but attempting to stretch it might not be a good idea.
 Headband covers might help to make it more comfortable.